[Complete Guide] How to Clean Install macOS Ventura

 A clean install is an alternative to an upgrade (in-place install).
 The former deletes all your files and settings, while the latter allows you to keep them.

-Upgrading to macOS Ventura is easy and all your data will be preserved.
-However, if your Mac is low on storage space, or your Mac is too old to upgrade, a fresh install is a good idea.
+While upgrading to macOS Ventura is an easy process that preserves all your data, there are scenarios where a fresh install makes more sense.
+If your Mac is running low on storage space or is too old to support the upgrade, a clean install becomes a practical solution.

-Here are the benefits of a clean install:
+Here are the key benefits of choosing a clean install:

 - MacBook: 2017 and later models